This article was updated on July 25, 2018.

 Does Your Hiring Mix Need Some Hacking?

 If your organization is forced to look outside more often than not, it could be a clear indicator that your training and development efforts need some rehab.
-Not only do external hires tend to cost 18 to 20 percent more, according to Slone Partners, they're more likely to lack the organizational and cultural knowledge factors to succeed.
+Not only do external hires tend to cost 18 to 20 percent more, reports Inc.com, they're more likely to lack the organizational and cultural knowledge factors to succeed.

-On the flip side, organizations should be honest about the times when internal hires have not been the best choice.
+On the other hand, organizations should be honest about the times when internal hires have not been the best choice.
 In many cases, failed internal promotions could point to poor tools for talent management or a lack of transparency.
 Without effective methods for tracking employee performance and knowledge, you may fail to develop effective succession management techniques.